gthvn1/ppow/Readme.md

   - client: display all paddles.
 Now if we connect another client we see two paddles.
 Only the first one is managed so it is the next step to manage all paddles.
-  - manage collisions with all paddles
+  - manage collision between ball and all paddles
+  - manage collision between paddles

 - `2025-03-11`:
   - Use a Map to keep track of paddles in the game